Report and Opinion

 competition with man's dietary need.
 This novel feed ingredient

-has been reported on its effect on serum biochemistry of
+on its effect on serum biochemistry of crossbred New Zealand

 New Zealand white typed rabbit bucks.
 Rabbits with mean body